Matthew Hoffman (TV host)

 Matthew Hoffman is an American television personality, TV host, narrator and Broadway investor.
 He is best known for being the narrator and co-writer of Love Island USA for over 125 episodes on CBS and Netflix and Laid Bare on Paramount+.

 He has also served as an on-screen personality, correspondent, or host for television programs such as ABC News, Extra, and the 63rd Annual Grammy Awards.
 He is the creator and host of A-List Living on Hulu, and co-creator, series producer and host of Previously On; The Official Love Island USA Podcast With Matthew Hoffman produced by ITV America and Peacock.
 He was termed as the voice and soul of Love Island US.
-He is the co-creator and Host of Love Notes, a weekly radio show for Amazon Radio.
+He is the co-creator and host of Fame To Table on Apple TV, as well as Love Notes, a weekly radio show for Amazon Radio.
+He also narrates the HGTV lifestyle television series Cheap A$$ Beach Houses.

 Early life and education

 Hoffman was raised on Long Island, New York and graduated with a BFA in Musical Theatre from The Boston Conservatory.